Business Strategy and ERP– Where’s the Fit?

 When it comes to business strategy and ERP, where’s the fit for your company?

 Many of the manufacturing and distribution teams we speak with start a technology selection project by asking the users what they need in a new system.
 But is that the most effective place to start?
-As an ERP consulting firm, we know there’s a better way.
+As an ERP consulting firm, we feel quite strongly that there’s a better way

 If your team is considering an enterprise technology project, just assessing user requirements alone isn’t a best practice.
-That approach will miss key requirements needed for the business to succeed with its business plan and goals.
+That approach will miss key requirements needed for the business to succeed with its business plan.

-Instead, the company needs to be sure the business strategy and ERP selection process are tightly linked to drive business performance improvement.
+Instead, the company needs to be sure the business strategy and ERP are tightly linked to drive business performance improvement.

 Looking Deeper at Business Strategy and ERP